Amateur Astronomy Under The Big Sky

 Softserve forecast and alerts

-Satellite weather – Will it be clear or not to go and view the aurora?
+Satellite weather – Will it be clear or not to go and view the aurora or look at the stars?

 Camera Settings for auroral photography